ltrudu/NoSleepService/README.md

 If the option "Start on boot" is enabled, the service will be automatically launched when the boot is complete.

 Power events occur when the device is connected to a power source (AC/USB/Wireless).

 If the option "Start when charging / Stop when charging" is enabled, the power events will be monitored.

-The NoSleepService will be launched when the device is connected to a power source
+The NoSleepService will be launched when the device is connected to a power source.

 The service respond to two intent actions (both uses the category: android.intent.category.DEFAULT)

 - "com.zebra.nosleepservice.startservice" sent on the component "com.zebra.nosleepservice/com.zebra.nosleepservice.StartServiceBroadcastReceiver":

     Start the service.
     If the device get rebooted the service will start automatically once the reboot is completed.

 - "com.zebra.nosleepservice.stopservice" sent on the component "com.zebra.nosleepservice/com.zebra.nosleepservice.StopServiceBroadcastReceiver":

     Stop the service.
     If the device is rebooted, the service will not be started.

 The service can be started and stopped manually using the following adb commands: